Dog Training Shortcuts

 1. Lazy Trainer / Owner: A lot of trainers will promise to fully train a dog for a lazy owner in a handful of lessons.
 Nothing in life is free, however.
 It is not behaviorally sound to rush a dog in the training, ever.
 Everything needs to be taught in a patient, step-by-step manner if you want it done right.
 Trying to get too much in too little time results in an abused dog.
 The trainer is asking too much of the dog per session, per concept, and that beats down on the dog’s attitude, performance and precision.
 I can give multiple examples of dogs I’ve worked with that took way longer than I ever anticipated at the beginning, because we ran into bottlenecks along the way, where the dog was having trouble.
 I worked with a dog like that last year, a little fluffy dog, a rescue, that would shut down after a handful of lessons.
 Again and again.
 So, we’d have to go back to the beginning and work through things again and again, patiently, kindly, softly.
 By doing so, this dog is now not only well trained, but is a therapy dog.
 That wouldn’t have happened if I had tried to fit the entire program into a handful of lessons.
 It is lazy to force a dog to do stuff that the dog is having trouble comprehending or dealing with.
 I’ve seen dog rescue groups try to “fix” dogs using shortcuts: cheap, low quality dog trainers; do it yourself methods that they learned off the TV or internet, and such.
 They end up harming the dogs they are trying to save.

-2. Electric Collars: These devices are for the lazy dog trainer and owner.
+2. Electric Collars: These devices are often promoted for the lazy dog trainer and owner.
 They sound exotic, and effective, and scientific.
-Instead, they are a training shortcut.
-They will backfire on you.
+Instead, they are often promoted as a training shortcut.
+They will backfire on you if you don’t know what you are doing.
 It is kinder to figure out why a dog is doing what it is doing, rather than shock them and assume that will make things better.
 But, having the ability to do that requires years of study and experience, and the lazy cheapskates out there don’t want to do that.
 And some people also want a way of punishing a dog, so they look to electric collars as the ultimate punishment.
+There is a legitimate role for electric collars, but I don’t see a lot of good use with them.
+When I go to a person’s home and see one on the kitchen counter, and I also see they don’t have any skills and the dog hasn’t gotten the basic training established, I tell them to put it away or throw it away to remove the temptation to try a shortcut.

-3. Clickers: These devices are “sold” as the nifty new gadget that will magically train any dog.
+3. Clickers: I do use clickers, but these devices are “sold” as the nifty new gadget that will magically train any dog.
 What I’ve seen is that most trainers using them don’t use them correctly, and they promise too much.
 These devices are not a shortcut to success.
 They are just a tool, like any other dog training tool.
 And they have their limitations, too.
-I don’t use clickers.
+I use clickers.
 I have written several articles about why.
 But, they are not a shortcut to success.

 I do believe some trainers use shortcuts because they don’t know any better.
 They are “beginners”, regardless of how long they’ve been training dogs.
 You still don’t want them working with your dog.
 Some trainers do it because, like myself, they are trying to do the right thing, and trying to save a dog.
 But, every time I’ve done a shortcut for those reasons, the owner still did the wrong thing with the dog.
 I should have stood my ground, and walked away, which is what I now do.
 Some trainers do it because they are goofy.
 They believe their own… what word can I say… crap.
 They promote their mystical, guru style “powers”.
 They are kind of like the Charles Manson’s of the dog world.
 Those guys scare me.
 And lastly, some do it out of greed.
 They want your money, regardless of the consequences.
 You’ll find them by doing some background searches on the internet, finding all the burned past customers out there.